ekeogh03/healthcomm/README.md

    - Shows the evaluation of the campaigns using LLMs

 ### TLDR
-* Click the [FinalCampaignImages Notebook](FinalCampaigns.ipynb) to see our final campaign images for the Individual Responsibility of a Drunk Driver versus the Social Responsibility of a Drunk Driver.
+* See below our final campaign images for the Individual Responsibility of a Drunk Driver versus the Social Responsibility of a Drunk Driver.

 ### Campaign Images